 After graduation, Michael received a scholarship to attend the University of New Hampshire School of Law (formerly Franklin Pierce Law Center) in Concord, New Hampshire.
 While at UNH, Michael was selected to compete in the Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria.
 Michael was UNH law’s highest scoring overall oralist.
 While in law school, Michael clerked for the Texas Finance Commission, Office of the Consumer Credit Commissioner.
 Upon graduation, Michael worked as an associate for a litigation firm in Houston, Texas.

-Michael joined Michael P. Fleming & Associates, P.C., in 2018.
+Michael joined Fleming Law, P.C., in 2018.
 He focuses his practice on commercial litigation, construction and real estate law, alternative dispute resolution and probate and fiduciary litigation.

 Michael currently manages the firm’s Probate, Trusts and Estate Litigation Group.
 Michael has ample experience in litigation and arbitration, including successfully handling numerous jury and bench trials.
 He is the Lead Trial Attorney on the Firm’s fiduciary litigation cases.